treehouses/treehouses.github.io/pages/vi/faq.md

   3. **Use an Organization:**
      If you are still using the repository but want to fork a new one, [create a free organization](https://help.github.com/articles/creating-a-new-organization-from-scratch/) that belongs to your personal account, then fork our `treehouses.github.io` repository with your new organization as the owner.
 Afterwards, the repository will be accessible at: `<orgname>.github.io`

-#### Q2: What should I do if I encounter Host key verification failed?
+#### TQ2: What should I do if I encounter Host key verification failed?

 - If you encounter the error "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED" or "Host key verification failed" when trying to SSH into your Raspberry Pi, it means the host key has changed.
 This typically happens after re-installing the Raspberry Pi image or modifying its configuration.
 - To resolve this issue, remove the old host key by running: `ssh-keygen -R <hostname>`, where `<hostname>` is whatever you just attempted to SSH into, typically the IP address of your Raspberry Pi.

+#### TQ3: What should I do if I encounter issues pairing with my Raspberry Pi via Bluetooth?

+- If you can see the Raspberry Pi's `treehouses` name in the Bluetooth device list but encounter issues pairing with it, you can manually enable pairing and discovery with `bluetoothctl`.
+Follow the instructions in [Finding your Pi](find-pi.md) and [Step 2 - SSH Tutorial](sshpi.md) until you can SSH into your Raspberry Pi as the `root` user.
+- Once connected via SSH as `root`, type `bluetoothctl` in the terminal.
+Then, run the commands `discoverable on` and `pairable on` to enable the Raspberry Pi for discovery and pairing with your phone.
+During this process, you may need to enter the pairing code displayed on your phone in the terminal.

 ---